aviaryan/ud-catalog/README.md

 This project uses flask-migrate and Alembic for database migrations.
 So no data loss or manual upgrade of database when database models are changed.

+## Notes

+The JSON format of the catalog can be accessed from `/catalog.json`.